jbentzer/PyDemoApp/README.md

 ## Environment

+A Python virtual environment should be used, for instance:

+    virtualenv venv-k8sdemo
+    .\venv-k8sdemo\Scripts\activate

 This app requires that Python 3 (developed on version 3.13) is available and the following dependences have been installed:

 - Flask